njlr/rs-core-lib/prion/core.md

 * `#define` **`PRI_ENUM`**`(EnumType, first_value, first_name, ...)`
 * `#define` **`PRI_ENUM_CLASS`**`(EnumType, first_value, first_name, ...)`

-These define an enumeration and an output operator that prints the name of an enumeration constant (or the integer value if the output argument is not a valid enumeration constant).
+These define an enumeration, given the name of the enumeration type, the integer value of the first entry, and a list of value names.
+They will also define an output operator that prints the name of an enumeration constant (or the integer value if the argument is not a named value), and an implementation of the function `enum_values<EnumType>()`, which will return a `vector` containing a list of the enumeration's values.

 Example: